vlukiyanov/pyradixtree/README.md

   3
 ```

-Note that for simplicity the key type is hardcoded to `str`.
+Note that for simplicity the key type is hardcoded to `str`; another limitation is keys must have length greater than 0, so `""` is not allowed as a key.